 There are no limits to the size of mortgage a lender can approve.
 But the veteran must come up with a downpayment for any loan size above published VA limits.

 Loan limits range from $484,350 to $726,525, based on housing costs in a geographical area.
 You may have to shop lenders to find one that will approve a very large VA loan.

 The exception: Some lenders are willing to fund larger loans if you make a partial downpayment.
 For instance, you’re in an area with a maximum VA loan of $484,350.
 The home costs $524,100.
 You can finance it with a VA loan by making a 25 percent downpayment on the difference, or $25,000.
 That’s less than five percent down.

 If you’re eligible for VA financing, you should always consider that option when you buy or refinance a home.
 However, sometimes a conventional loan wins out.
 It’s always smart to compare both options.

 Get a VA loan rate quote now.
-No social security number is required to start, and all quotes come with access to your live credit scores.Click to see your VA loan eligibility (Jan 16th, 2019)
+No social security number is required to start, and all quotes come with access to your live credit scores.Verify your new rate (Mar 18th, 2019)